milon27/nest-js-auth-service-boilerplate/README.md

     -   class: `class MyClass{}`
     -   interface: `interface IMyInterface{}` should start with capital `I`
     -   function: `function myFunction(){}` should be in camelCase

+### TODO

+-   setup swegger for api doc, also maintain postman
+-   setup a prisma exception filter globally

 ---